squidfarts/wrap-file-collection/readme.md

 ## Description

-A collection of Meson git-wrap files from repository’s supported given Meson build system support by Squidfarts.
+A collection of Meson git-wrap files from repositories given Meson build system support by Squidfarts.

 ## About